 - Have other devices to power?
 If your radio has plenty of batteries, you may want to use it to power up a phone or tablet, even run a DVD player.

 WARNING: As mobile phones and computers continue to evolve, the wired connectors between the emergency radio and YOUR device/s may not match.
 When your radio arrives, be sure to check right away for plug compatibility.
-If necessary, simply buy the right connector as a separate piece of equipment.
+If necessary, simply buy the right connector separately.
 It may add another $4-$15 to the price of your radio.

 WARNING #2: Be sure you know what accessories are included with the radios.
 For example, specifications may say that the radio can be plugged into AC for charging.
 But if you see “AC Adapter optional” realize the adapter is not actually included in the package.